Shopify/shopify-api-js/README.md

 - [Known issues and caveats](docs/issues.md)
   - [Notes on session handling](docs/issues.md#notes-on-session-handling)

-## Migrating from the Node.js-only version
+## Migrating to v6

-Previously, this library only worked with Node.js runtimes.
+Before v6, this library only worked on Node.js runtimes.
 It now supports multiple runtimes through the use of adapters, more of which can be added over time.
 If an adapter for the runtime you wish to use doesn't exist, you can create your own adapter by implementing some key functions, or contribute a PR to this repository.

-While we've updated the library to work with different runtimes, we've also improved its public interface to make it easier for apps to load only the features they need from the library.
+In addition to updating the library to work on different runtimes, we've also improved its public interface to make it easier for apps to load only the features they need from the library.
-If you're upgrading an existing app, please see [this migration guide](docs/migrating_to_isomorphic.md).
+If you're upgrading an existing app on v5 or earlier, please see [the migration guide for v6](docs/migrating-to-v6.md).